simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

   - &htcondor_runtime_var_batch_host simple-lc-node1.cern.ch
 ```

-Update your site level configuration file to include the *htcondor_ce_runtime_variables* section and assign
+Modify your site level configuration file to add/update the *htcondor_ce_runtime_variables* section and assign
 the *&htcondor_ce_runtime_var_ce_host* variable to point to your HTCondorCE LC host.

-Then add the *htcondor_batch_runtime_variables* section to your site level configuration and update the value
+Then add/update the *htcondor_batch_runtime_variables* section in your site level configuration and assign the value
 of *&htcondor_runtime_var_batch_host* to point to your HTCondor Batch LC host.

 ### site